How to Plan a Family Trip to Taveuni

 Snorkelling on Tavenui

-While scuba diving is a popular sport on Taveuni, often the better and cheaper option for families is snorkelling, offering just-as-captivating views of Fiji’s underwater world.
-As long as your children can swim, snorkelling is a family must-do on Taveuni.
-Snorkelling above the vibrant corals of the Rainbow Reef can be organised with Taveuni Dive through Aroha Taveuni.
-There’s also fantastic snorkelling spots off Qamea Island, which can be organised through Maqai Eco Resort, including their Around the Islands Snorkel Tour & Picnic getting you to several snorkelling spots on a 5-6-hour trip.
+While scuba diving is a popular sport on Taveuni, often the better (and cheaper) option for families is snorkelling.
+As long as your children can swim and/or you have buoyancy aids for them, snorkelling is a family must-do on Taveuni.
+Snorkel above the vibrant corals of the Rainbow Reef with Taveuni Dive through Aroha Taveuni or enjoy the house reef of Paradise Taveuni.
+There are also several fantastic snorkelling spots off Qamea Island, which can be organised through Maqai Beach Eco Resort.
 The Boat Snorkel Tours with Makaira Beach Resort only need a minimum of four tour-goers for the tour to run, making it ideal for a family trip!
-Otherwise, they offer free guided snorkelling tours from the beach.
-For those visiting the Bouma National Heritage Park, affordable guided snorkelling can be organised at the Waitabu Marine Park visitor centre.
+Otherwise, they offer free guided snorkelling tours just off the shore of the resort.
+For those visiting the Bouma National Heritage Park, affordable guided snorkelling can be organised at the Waitabu Marine Park Visitor Centre.
+For more snorkelling advice, check out The Ultimate Guide to Snorkelling in Fiji.

 Fishing on Taveuni

-Fishing might be the most cliche family activity ever, but there’s a reason: it’s an amazing bonding experience.
-Amp up the excitement of fishing with a trip on the waters surrounding Taveuni harbouring an array of intriguing marine life – including 1,200 species of reef fish.
-At many resorts, the team organises half-day fishing trips to hotspots around Qamea Island where your family can catch dinner.
-Experience a traditional and family-friendly method of fishing in handline fishing at Tides Reach Resort.
-Or if mum and dad want a bit of a challenge, try trawling for wahoo, dogfish tuna, mahimahi and more with Maqai Eco Resort on Qamea Island.
+Fishing might be the most cliché family activity ever, but it’s for good reason: fishing is an amazing bonding experience.
+Amp up the excitement of fishing with a fishing trip in Taveuni, where the waters are teeming with 1,200 species of reef fish.
+At many resorts, the teams organise half-day fishing trips to hotspots around Qamea Island, where your family can catch dinner for the resort chefs to cook up.
+Experience a family-friendly Fijian method of fishing with handline fishing at Tides Reach Resort.
+Or, if Mum and Dad want a challenge, try trawling for wahoo, dogfish tuna, mahimahi, and more at Maqai Eco Resort.

 Kayaking on Taveuni

-For something to enjoy independently as a family, try kayaking on the crystal clear waters of Taveuni.
-Free kayak hire is a staple of most resorts on Taveuni and its off-shore islands, particularly at Paradise Taveuni, great for visiting the regular pods of dolphins.
+For something to enjoy independently as a family, try kayaking on the azure waters of Taveuni.
+Complimentary kayak hire is a staple of most resorts on Taveuni and its off-shore islands, for instance, at Paradise Taveuni, where pods of dolphins are regular visitors.

 Tavoro Waterfall Trail (Bouma Falls)

-While there are plenty of hiking opportunities on Taveuni, one of the best options for families is the Tavoro Waterfall Trail (otherwise known as Bouma Falls) in the Bouma National Park.
-This self-guided trail with a small entry fee paid to the Tavoro Visitor Centre in Korovou Village takes you to three different sections of waterfalls, with the first one only being 10 minutes away.
-The second waterfall is another 30 minutes, then the third is a slightly more demanding 30-minute hike and slippery after rainfall.
-While it’s possible to visit the falls by bus or car independently, trips are also organised to the falls at Tides Reach, Taveuni Palms, Maqai, Karin’s Garden, Maravu Lodge and Paradise Taveuni.
+While there are plenty of hiking opportunities on Taveuni, one of the best options for families is the Tavoro Waterfall Trail (otherwise known as Bouma Falls) in the Bouma National Heritage Park.
+This self-guided trail, with a small entry fee paid to the Tavoro Visitor Centre in Bouma Village, takes you to three different waterfalls, with the first one only being a 10-minute walk away.
+The second waterfall is another 45 minutes, and the third is a slightly more demanding additional 30-minute hike worth trying with older kids (although it can be slippery after rainfall).
+While it’s possible to visit the falls independently by bus or car, trips are also organised to the falls by any family resort on Taveuni.

-For a quick activity on a relaxing day, check out Taveuni’s quirkiest attraction, The 180 Degree Meridian, otherwise known as the International Date Line.
-The line of longitude passes right here on the island of Taveuni which marks the beginning and end of each day.
-Of course, for convenience, Fiji shares the same time zone as Taveuni.
-An interpretation panel and a line on the floor makes a fun photo opportunity where you can have one foot in today and the other in yesterday.
-The Meridian Date Line is located on a road from Waiyevo leading to the police station.
-Tours are also available from Aroha Tavenui and Taveuni Palms.
+For a quick sightseeing activity, check out Taveuni’s quirkiest attraction, The 180 Degree Meridian, otherwise known as the International Date Line.
+The line of longitude passes right through here on Taveuni, which marks the beginning and end of each day.
+Of course, for convenience, Taveuni shares the same time zone as the rest of Fiji.
+An interpretation panel and a marking on the floor make a fun photo opportunity where you can have one foot in today and the other in yesterday.
+Learn more about the sights to see around Taveuni with our 20 Things to Do in Taveuni.

 Horse Riding on Taveuni

-Taveuni is one of the rare places in Fiji where horse riding is readily available.
-It’s great for kids who love animals, as well as giving the opportunity to explore further on Taveuni.
-Tides Reach Resort organises horse riding on the beaches and around Taveuni with off-site operators, while half- or full-day treks are available with Aroha Taveuni to ride to volcanic craters or along the shores.
-Be sure to inquire whether there are horses suitable for children before booking.
+Taveuni is one of the few places in Fiji where horse riding is readily available.
+It’s perfect for kids who love animals, and it gives them the opportunity to explore Taveuni further.
+Tides Reach Resort organises horse riding on the beaches and around Taveuni with local operators.
+Half- or full-day treks are available with Aroha Taveuni to ride to inland volcanic craters or along the shores.
+Be sure to inquire about horses suitable for children when booking.
+See the 10 Best Horse Riding Tours in Fiji for more ideas.

 Fijian Culture and Village Visits

-Often one of the most memorable aspects of a Taveuni holiday for the kids is discovering the Fijian culture.
-(Trust us, they will be saying “Bula!” for months!)
-The culture is extremely accessible from any accommodation on Taveuni, whether it’s a village tour with a resort or even a resort run by local villagers!
-From your resort, join a tour to Kocoma Village where you’ll see traditional buildings, take part in Fijian crafting and weaving, eat lunch with the villagers, and enjoy village music.
-At Maqai Resort, the staff will show you their village, either Naivivi or Nadillo, where kids can meet other kids at a Fijian kindergarten or enjoy a game of volleyball with older kids – a really authentic and down-to-earth experience.
-You’ll also get to live and breathe the culture at Fijian budget accommodations like Vuna Lagoon Lodge and Beverley’s Campground.
+Often, one of the most memorable aspects of a Taveuni vacation for the kids is discovering the Fijian culture.
+The culture is extremely accessible from any accommodation on Taveuni, whether it’s a village tour through a resort or even a resort run by local villagers!
+Some resorts offer tours to Kocoma Village, where you’ll see traditional buildings, get stuck into Fijian crafting and weaving, eat lunch with the villagers, and enjoy Fijian music.
+At Maqai Beach Resort, the staff will give your family a down-to-earth tour of their own village, either Naivivi or Nadillo, where kids can meet other kids at a Fijian school or enjoy a game of volleyball with older kids.

 Resort Activities for Kids

-At the mid-range to high-end resorts, kids can enjoy swimming in the outdoor swimming pools or beach.
-At resorts like Maqai Eco Resort, there are around 5 acres (2 ha) or gardens and walking trails around the resort to explore.
-Kids can be entertained at Karin’s Garden through coconut husking demonstrations or learn how to plant coral at Beverly’s Campground.
+At mid-range to high-end resorts, kids can enjoy swimming in the outdoor swimming pools or beach.
+At resorts like Maqai Eco Resort, there are around 5 acres (2 ha) of gardens and walking trails around the resort to explore.

 Family Accommodation on Taveuni